Open Accessibility Menu

 • Bring any relevant medical devices, including certain medical machines, an inhaler, cane, or anything else that is important in your day-to-day medical routine.

-• You are not permitted to drive yourself home from the hospital after surgery.
-Make sure someone is available to give you a ride to and from the hospital.
+• You are not permitted to drive yourself home from the health system after surgery.
+Make sure someone is available to give you a ride to and from the health system.

 Pre-Anesthetic Testing